spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

-This is a [Next.js 13 beta](https://beta.nextjs.org/docs/getting-started) project bootstrapped with [`npx create-next-app@latest`](https://beta.nextjs.org/docs/installation).
-The app is called 'Chat room'.
+This is a Next.js 13 Beta project integrated with TypeScript, and the application is named 'Chat Room'.
 <a name="readme-top"></a>

 <div align="left">